Citizen X: Plot

 With the passage of time and easing of political restrictions, Burakov devises a plan to blanket almost all the railroad stations, where the serial killer preys upon the young and unsuspecting, with conspicuous uniformed men to discourage the killer.
-Three small stations, however, are left unattended, except for undercover agents.
-Chikatilo is eventually discovered and identified through the diligence of a local, plainclothes soldier.
+Three small stations are left unattended, except for undercover agents.
+Chikatilo is eventually discovered and identified through the diligence of a local, plain-clothes soldier.

 Arrested, Andrei Chikatilo is interrogated for seven consecutive days by Gorbunov, a Soviet hardliner who insists that he be the one to extract a confession.
-Chikatilo will not yield and, under pressure from Fetisov and Burakov, Gorbunov agrees to another approach.
+Chikatilo will not yield and under pressure from Fetisov and Burakov, Gorbunov agrees to another approach.
 Psychiatrist Bukhanovsky is introduced into the interview room.
 He recites from his lengthy analysis and speculation, made three years earlier, of the personality and tendencies of this sexually frustrated killer, whom he had entitled "Citizen X".
-Bukhanovsky eventually strikes a nerve, and a weeping Chikatilo finally admits his guilt and answers specific questions about the details of some murders.
-Afterwards, Chikatilo leads law enforcement officials to the crime scenes and three additional undetected graves.
+Bukhanovsky eventually strikes a nerve and a weeping Chikatilo finally admits his guilt and answers specific questions about the details of some murders.
+Afterwards, Chikatilo leads law enforcement officials to the crime scenes and three undetected graves.

 Held in a metal cage during his trial, a wild-eyed Chikatilo is convicted and sentenced to death.
 The film concludes with Chikatilo being led to a nameless prison chamber and shows him staring in shock at a central drain in the room's floor as a uniformed soldier delivers a pistol shot to the back of the killer's head.